vime-js/vime/docs/docs/getting-started/installation.md

 with web components inside React.

 Let's first load the CSS for the player themes, which are small files that only contain a bunch of CSS variables for styling the player.
-Add the following to the root of your application:
+Add the following to the root of your application...

 ```ts
 // Default theme (if you're creating your own skip this). ~960B